poonnanun/ske-restaurant/README.md

 # ske-restaurant
-This project is about taking order, checking bill and save log.;
+- This project is about taking order, checking bill and save log.
-Change menu in "src/data/menu.txt";
+- To change menu go in "src/data/menu.txt".
-view log in "src/data/order.txt";
+- To view log go in "src/data/order.txt";